 REQUIRED APPLICATION MATERIALS

-Please submit an outline of your educational, professional, and work-related experiences.
+Submit an outline of your educational, professional, and work-related experiences.

 You must submit a portfolio of fifteen (15) to twenty (20) works along with an inventory list of works in the order they appear.
 Include the title, medium, dimensions, and date of completion for each piece.
 We recommended that you have your works photographed by a professional photographer, or, at the very least, by a competent individual using quality equipment.
 Poor image resolution, lighting problems, distracting backgrounds, cropped artworks, etc. will adversely affect portfolio presentation and ratings.